 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 Full Disclosure Here.

-But, as with matches, how much do you know about the nuts and bolts of lighters.
+How much do you know about the nuts and bolts of lighters?
 And, perhaps equally important, how much do you know about fuel for your lighters?

 The Mystique of Zippo Lighters